Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/cg_postregister.md

 ---

-    title: Post registration operations
+    title: "Post-registration operations"
-    linkTitle: Post registration operations
+    linkTitle: "Post-registration operations "
-    weight: 200
+    weight: 190

----
-In addition to registration, there are other types of recurring exchanges that occur between {{< TransferCFT/axwayvariablesComponentShortName  >}} and {{< TransferCFT/PrimaryCGorUM  >}} or {{< TransferCFT/suitevariablesFlowManager  >}}.
+---In addition to registration, there are other types of recurring exchanges that occur between {{< TransferCFT/axwayvariablesComponentShortName  >}} and {{< TransferCFT/PrimaryCGorUM  >}} or {{< TransferCFT/suitevariablesFlowManager  >}}.

 - Configuration and flow deployment
 - SSL certificate renewal
-- Product updates ({{< TransferCFT/PrimaryCGorUM >}} only)
+- Product updates

 ## Configuration and flow deployment

-From {{< TransferCFT/suitevariablesCentralGovernanceName  >}} you can modify Transfer CFT configuration and create flows.
+From {{< TransferCFT/suitevariablesFlowManager  >}} or {{< TransferCFT/suitevariablesCentralGovernanceName  >}} you can modify Transfer CFT configuration and create flows.
 Deploying these pushes these modifications (for example, the equivalent of a uconfset command for a configuration change) to the Transfer CFT.

 <span id="SSL"></span>